Qatar Airways: Key people

-As of November 2023 the Qatar Airways' CEO is Badr Mohammed Al-Meer.
-Al-Meer succeeded longtime CEO Akbar Al Baker, who stepped down on November 5, 2023.
-Al Baker served as the CEO of Qatar Airways from November 1996 to November 2023.
+As of December 2025, the Qatar Airways' CEO is Hamad Ali Al‑Khater, who replaced Badr Mohammed Al‑Meer.
+Al-Meer had succeeded longtime CEO Akbar Al Baker, who stepped down in November 2023, having served as the airline's CEO since November 1996.
+As of June 2026, Abdulla Ali holds the COO position.

 Ownership and subsidiaries

-As of May 2014, the company is fully owned by the Qatari government.
-Qatar Airways has been fully controlled by the government since July 2013, following the buyout of a 50% stake from a former foreign minister and other shareholders.
+Qatar Airways has been fully controlled by the government since July 2013, following the buyout of a 50% stake from former prime minister Hamad bin Jassin Al Thani and other shareholders.
 At March 2023, the Qatar Airways Group employed more than 48,000 people, of whom 32,000 worked directly for the airline.
 Qatar Airways has been described as an example of "soft power" diplomacy by the authoritarian government in Qatar to rebrand the state.
 Human rights organisations have criticised Qatar Airways for its relationship with the Qatari state, citing the poor human rights record in Qatar.
 Qatar Airways is as of February 2020 the largest shareholder in International Airlines Group (IAG) with 25.1% of the shares.